-To maximise our face to face time, we’ve created some online content to set the foundation for the class, allowing us to hit the ground running with some example scenarios.
+To maximise our live online time together, we’ve created some self-paced online content to set the foundation for the class, allowing us to hit the ground running with some example scenarios.

-After completing the online courses attendees will be able to:
+After completing the self-paced online courses, attendees will be able to:

 By the end of day one, attendees will be able to: